paymybills/cryptonite_taskphase_anni/DigestingDocumentation.md

 ```
 man challenge
 ```
 This command presents the manual for `/challenge/challenge`.
-In the arguments section, three options are listed, with `--gyjzaq NUM` being the best option to retrieve the flag when `NUM` is set to 661:
+In the arguments section, three options are listed, with `--aiheya NUM` being the best option to retrieve the flag when `NUM` is set to 152:
 ```
-/challenge/challenge --gyjzaq 661
+/challenge/challenge --aiheya 152
 ```

 ### Searching Manuals